Best daily deals

 Though the JBL Xtreme 2 doesn't have audiophile-quality sound, it should be perfect for your next party.

-That said, if you look at the graph of the frequency response above you’ll see that the Xtreme 2 doesn’t equally emphasize all notes in the mids and highs.
-There’s a slight dip which helps keeps the music from exhibiting any harsh sounds, but it comes at the detriment of clarity.
-This can be heard nicely during the pre-chorus about one minute into the song So Many Details by Toro y Moi where the synth elements in the background blend into other aspects of the song and are somewhat hard to discern.
+That said, if you look at the graph of the frequency response above, you’ll see that the Xtreme 2 doesn’t equally emphasize all notes in the mids and highs.
+There’s a slight dip, which helps keep the music from exhibiting harsh sounds, but it comes at the detriment of clarity.
+This can be heard nicely during the pre-chorus about one minute into the song So Many Details by Toro y Moi, where the synth elements in the background blend into other aspects of the music and are somewhat hard to discern.

 Should you get the JBL Xtreme 2?

-The JBL Xtreme 2 is for a specific kind of person and if you got to this point in the review then chances are that person is you.
-If you want a speaker that gets loud, sounds good, and will last you a full day of listening to music then the Xtreme 2 is hard to beat.
-It’s tough IPX7 build means you don’t have to worry about it getting destroyed at the beach or the park and the included shoulder strap makes it easy-ish to transport considering its size.
+The JBL Xtreme 2 is for a specific kind of person, and if you got to this point in the review, then chances are that person is you.
+If you want a speaker that gets loud, sounds good, and will last you a full day of listening to music, then the Xtreme 2 is hard to beat.
+Its tough IPX7 build means you don’t have to worry about it getting destroyed at the beach or the park, and the included shoulder strap makes it easy to transport, considering its size.

 The JBL Xtreme 2 portable Bluetooth speaker in black against a white background.